Surviving and Thriving After Surgery: A Personal Journey

 Past Member

 Hi, your story is almost similar to mine except I was in intensive care for 9 weeks and 3 weeks on a general ward.
-I also had a tracheotomy, septicemia, septic shock, and lost all my hair through stress and trauma and many more complications.
+I also had a tracheotomy, septicemia, septic shock, and lost all my hair through stress and trauma, among many more complications.
 I have recently had my reversal and my hernia repaired.

 Txgirl